Under Heaven was published in April 2010.

 You can see several pieces of cover art displayed in the art gallery here.

 As with several previous novels, GGK kept an online journal wherein he shares insights, anecdotes, and experiences of the publication, editing, and marketing which goes into a novel.
-You can follow the Under Heaven journal on the forums here.
+You can read it here, as well as an archive of fan posts that were made on forums in response to it here.